-- Mix for about 2 minutes.
-You’ll get a dough that doesn’t easily stick to your hands, is moist and moldable, and can be rolled into a ball.
-If your dough is too watery, add more flour and if it’s too thick, add a little bit of water, until you get a perfect consistency.
+Mix for about 2 minutes.
+You’ll get a moist and moldable dough that doesn’t easily stick to your hands and can be rolled into a ball.
+If your dough is too watery, add more flour and if it’s too thick, add a little bit of water until you get a perfect consistency.
 However, if you follow my recipe, you should get a perfect dough.

-- Wet your hands to make the arepas, that way the dough won’t stick to your hands.
-Divide the dough into 10 pieces, roll each piece into a ball and carefully press each ball between the palms of your hands to form a disc, about 1/2-inch thick (about 1 cm).
-If the arepa cracks a lot, your dough may need more water (add a little at a time).
+Wet your hands to make the arepas, that way the dough won’t stick to your hands.
+Divide the dough into 10 pieces, roll each piece into a ball, and carefully press each ball between the palms of your hands to form a disc of about 1/2-inch thick (about 1 cm).
+If the arepa cracks a lot, your dough may need more water (add some a little at a time).
 A little cracking is normal, so just use your wet hands to close the cracks by gently patting along the surface.

-- Best when fresh, keep leftovers in an airtight container for 3 to 4 days.
+Although they are best when fresh, you can keep the leftovers in an airtight container in the fridge for 3 to 4 days.

 I always use Himalayan pink salt, although any type of salt will do.